petru/cakewalk/docs/getting_started.md

 For the pattern we use a basic string, which means that the message has to be exactly that string.
 It mustn't have anything before or after the word "hello".
-Another way of using {Cinch::Bot#on on} is by using regular expressions:
+Another way of using {Cakewalk::Bot#on on} is by using regular expressions:

     on :message, /^\d{4}$/ do |m|